 7 Common Causes of Bus Accidents

-There are various factors that come into play when a bus accident occurs.
+There are various factors that may cause a bus accident.
 These include the following.

 - Speeding.
 A bus driver may face delays when it comes to picking up passengers.
 Due to this reason, the driver may feel obligated to drive faster to keep up with their schedule and reach bus stops on time.
 However, it is dangerous to speed since it can increase the chances of an accident.

 - Distraction.
 There are many distractions that could influence the bus driver to not pay attention to the road.
 With student buses, the students may be misbehaving and making loud noises.
 This could agitate the driver and make them lose focus of the road.
 Another distraction could be cell phone usage.
 The bus driver may look at their phone while they are driving, thus resulting in a higher chance of them getting into a collision with a vehicle, pedestrian, or object.

 - Fatigue.
 Bus drivers who do not get enough sleep the night before a shift could become sleepy or tired the next day.
 It is important for them to stay alert when operating a vehicle, especially with a lot of people on board.

 - Under the influence.
 Bus drivers who have taken drugs or alcohol prior to or during their work shift are exhibiting selfish and negligent behavior.
 Their irresponsible actions will make it difficult for them to properly pay attention to the road since they could be experiencing effects from what they consumed.
 The Federal Motor Carrier Safety Administration (FMCSA) enforces strict guidelines for bus drivers.
 They are required to take a drug and alcohol test.
 If they happen to violate this rule, there will be harsh consequences.

 - Defective bus.
 It is required for all buses to have a high level of mechanical safety.
 Bus companies must do routine safety checks to determine if each bus meets transportation service standards.
 Failure to do so can result in a defective bus.